-Doctors must be experienced to be able to correctly diagnose and treat (or, more commonly, not treat) these lesions and they have to make such decisions must cope with daily decisions regarding removal, biopsy, observation, or simple reassurance.
+Doctors must be experienced to be able to correctly diagnose and treat (or, more commonly, not treat) nevi and they have to make such decisions must cope with daily decisions regarding removal, biopsy, observation, or simple reassurance.

 The number of moles among individuals varies greatly.
 An increased number is seen in those with light-coloured skin and hair, those with more sun exposure or sunburns, and those with a family history of large numbers of moles.
 More moles are seen in those with leukaemia, chemotherapy, and immunosuppression for organ transplantation.
 The average number of moles ranges from 3-5 in preschool years to 20-30 in adolescence.
 Peak number is reached in the third decade of life, with a slow waning after the age of 40 years.